TinyPedal/TinyPedal/docs/customization.md

 ## Track map
 **This widget displays track map and standings.
 Note: at least one complete and valid lap is required to generate track map.**

+    vehicle_scale, vehicle_scale_player
+Set vehicle scale that multiplies base vehicle size.
+Note, base vehicle size is determined by `font size` and `bar padding`.
+Minimum scale is limited to `1.0`.

     display_orientation
 Set track map display orientation in degrees.
 For example, a `270` value will rotate map by `270` degrees clockwise.
 Default value is `0`, which always displays track map `North Up` in game's coordinate system.